 Cats can carry Bartonella but they don’t generally get sick from the bacteria, so you can’t always tell if they are carriers.
 It’s believed that cats contract Bartonella henselae from infected fleas, but there’s no evidence that humans can contract the bacteria directly from fleas.
 According to the Centers for Disease Control and Prevention, up to 40 percent of cats carry the bacteria at some time in their lives, most commonly when they are kittens.
 Your veterinarian can test your cat to see if it’s carrying the bacteria, but cats tend to carry the bacteria only for a short time.
 Treatment isn’t usually recommended.

-- a bump or blister where you were bitten or scratched
+- a bump or blister at the bite or scratch site

-- swollen lymph nodes near where you were bitten or scratched
+- swollen lymph nodes near the bite or scratch site

 - a low-grade fever